kolide/kolide-quickstart/README.md

 ./demo.sh add_hosts 10 # Will add 10 containerized hosts to your installation
 ```

-At this point you can navigate to [https://localhost:8412](https://localhost:8412) (or the IP/DNS name of the server running Kolide) to complete setup.
+At this point you can navigate to [https://localhost:8412](https://localhost:8412) (or the IP/DNS name of the server running Kolide) and log in with the credentials supplied in the output of the above script.

 More advanced setup is explained below.